 filling in gaps in tooling I use all the time at work but haven't built from

-scratch before (in this case bin
+scratch before (in this case bin).

 Now that I've scratched that itch, let me zoom out and take some TODO notes:

-script publishes to npm and GitHub at the new versionNext up, let's write some tests!
+changelog to release-toolkit and add a few other scriptsversion script bumps package.jsonverify script checks changelog and version changedpublish script publishes to npm and GitHub at the new versionNext up, let's write some tests!

 1:

-You can install/run npm
+You can install/run npm packages

 directly from GitHub repos